WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Another round of feedback on updated manuscript, if possible?
 * Thoughts on letter (pre-submission request) to editor
+  * KW: Discussed in meeting ✔️
 * Check one stat (value in ordinal log reg)
+  * KW: Will do!

 ### Date: 13 October 2021